petervandenabeele/flink-sbt/README.md

-# flink-sbt: Simple Apache Flink program in sbt directory structure
+# flink-sbt: simple Apache Flink program in sbt directory structure

 This is an extremely minimal program (only 2 "real" files) that runs an [Apache Flink](https://flink.apache.org/) 0.10.0 program with a